Chandan65171/Music_database_analysis/README.md

 ✨ sql: Contains SQL scripts for database creation, querying, and analysis.

-✨ dat: Placeholder for sample data or instructions on obtaining the music database.
+✨ data: Placeholder for sample data or instructions on obtaining the music database.

 ✨ results: Store any result files, charts, or visualizations generated from the analysis.